niktechnopro/Village/README.md

 ```
 sudo npm install
 ```
-* install MySQL database and import db structure from this file
+* Install MySQL database and import db structure from the following file in root if this repository

 ```
+DB_VILLAGE_2017-12-09.sql
 ```